 The minimum percentage required to apply for an abroad education loan by the Indian government is 60% mostly.
 To avail the government loans/schemes, students should hold a strong academic background.

-What are the documents required for applying for a government student loan for studying abroad?
+What are the documents required for applying for a government loan for study abroad?

 Yes, there are several government schemes to avail interest subsidies on education loans, such as the Central Scheme of Interest Subsidy, and Credit Guarantee Fund Scheme to name a few.

-The repayment period starts after the moratorium period i.e after 6 months of the course completion or getting a job whichever is early.
+The repayment tenure usually starts 6 months or 1 year after the program completion or after getting employed, whichever is first.